isirode/WaterPuzzleGame2D/README.md

 There is a water bug, where the shader is not applied anymore, in some scenes, it was fixed in the later scenes, but it still need to be done in the first scenes.

+The UI is in a very beta phase.

+The "back" button does not seem to be working in some scenes.

+It is possible to draw multiple times, but it should not be.

 ## Partitipating

 Open the [DEVELOPER.md](./DEVELOPER.md) section.